DoktorTomato/AI_NPC_project/README.md

 To use this mod put the content of the repository in the folder 'LocalMods' that is located in the root directory of the Baratrauma game.

+Also you need to install one mod: [Lua for Barotrauma](https://steamcommunity.com/sharedfiles/filedetails/?id=2559634234)

 Then you may need to install Flask and google-generativeai (as this mod uses Gemini API)
 ```
 pip install flask google-generativeai